MUSIC

 Perhaps the most notable gathas originating from Japan are Ondokusan I, Ondokusan II, and Shinshu Shuka.
 Both versions of Ondokusan are based on a poem (wasan) written by Shinran Shonin to express deep gratitude for the compassion of the Buddha and all of our dharma teachers.
 Shinshu Shuka (Anthem) debuted in 1923 in honor of the 700th Anniversary of the Jodo Shinshu teaching's establishment.
 These three gathas were recorded and copyrighted by BCA Records by the late opera vocalist Mika Shigematsu with piano accompaniment by Rae Imamura as companion audio recordings for the BCA Shin Buddhist Service Book in 1994.

-Obon no Uta with lyrics written by Lady Takeko Kujo is featured.
-In addition for the obon season, the English gathas presented are Obon, Obon, It's Festival Day by Yumi Hojo, recorded by Hector Vasquez with Rae Imamura, and Festival, a choral piece by Chico Taira, recorded by the Pacific Mozart Ensemble.
-Music copyright is held by BCA Records.
+For the Obon season, the additional featured Japanese gatha is Obon no Uta and the English gathas Obon, Obon, It's Festival Day by Yumi Hojo and the choral recording of Festival by Chico Taira recorded by the Pacific Mozart Ensemble in addition to Nembutsu by Osamu Shimizu.
+Music recording copyright is held by BCA Records.

 GAGAKU